 \textbf{Baseline comparisons.} We compared our proposed method against prior image captioning and medical report generation works respectively.
 The same \textit{Longitudinal-MIMIC} dataset was used to train all baseline models, such as AoANet \cite{huang2019attention}, CNNTrans ~\cite{moon2021multi}, Transformer ~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, R2gen \cite{chen2020generating}, and R2CMN \cite{chen2021cross}.
 Implementation of these methods is detailed in the supplementary material.

 \textbf{Evaluation Metrics.} Conventional natural language generation (NLG) metrics, such as $BLEU$ \cite{DBLP:conf/acl/PapineniRWZ02}, $METEOR$ \cite{denkowski2014meteor}, and ${Rouge}_{L}$ \cite{lin2004rouge} were used to evaluate the utility of our approach against other baseline methods.
 Similar to prior work \cite{moon2021multi,chen2020generating}, the CheXpert labeler \cite{irvin2019chexpert} classified the predicted report for the presence of 14 disease conditions \footnote{No Finding, Enlarged Cardiomediastinum, Cardiomegaly, Lung Lesion, Airspace Opacity, Edema, Consolidation, Pneumonia, Atelectasis, Pneumothorax, Pleural Effusion, Pleural Other, Fracture and Support Devices} and compared them against the labels of the ground-truth report.
-Clinical efficacy (CE) metrics, such as accuracy, precision, recall, and F-1 score, were used to evaluate model performance.
+Clinical Efficacy (CE) metrics, such as; accuracy, precision, recall, and F-1 score, were used to evaluate model performance.

 \textbf{Results.} Table \ref{jieguo666} shows the summary of the NLG metrics and CE metrics for the 14 disease observations for our proposed approach when compared against prior baseline approaches.
-In particular, we can see that our model achieves the best performance over previous baselines across all NLG and CE metrics.
+In particular, our model achieves the best performance over previous baselines across all NLG and CE metrics.